Master of Education (M.Ed.)

 Susan Massey, Ph.D.

-Master of Education Program Director - Assistant Professor of Education (2018)
+Director of Master of Education Program and Associate Professor of Education (2018)

 The Master of Education program at Upper Iowa University allows graduate students to engage with teacher colleagues, instructors, and current research to become effective teacher leaders in their respective emphasis areas.
 As an instructor, I strive to connect students through video and discussions to demonstrate and share their content learning in the online delivery format.